220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-4/Report.md

 - Legacy systems rarely support CI/CD
 - High degree of discipline and dedication to quality

+## Tools that use CI/CD, Major cloud providers:

+- GitHub - Version Control tool
+- Gitlab - is a suite of tools for managing different aspects of
+- Docker - Container Management tools, that developers use to build, test and collaborate.

+CI / Deployment Automation tools:
+- Jenkins - One of the best known open source tools for CI/CD
+- TeamCity - JetBrains’s build management and continuous integration server
+- Bamboo - is a continuous integration server that automates the management of software application releases, thus creating a continuous delivery pipeline the software development lifecycle.

 # Continuous Deployment - James Alouch

 ## What is Continuous Deployment?